Resource theory of unextendibility and non-asymptotic quantum capacity: Framework for the resource theory of k -unextendibility

-where $\tf{D}(\cdot\Vert \cdot)$ is a generalized divergence and the optimization is over all pure states $\psi_{RA}\in\mc{D}(\mc{H}_{RA})$ with $R\simeq A$. \end{definition}
+where $\tf{D}(\cdot\Vert \cdot)$ is a generalized divergence and the optimization is over all pure states $\psi_{RA}\in\mc{D}(\mc{H}_{RA})$ with $\dim(\mc{H}_R) = \dim(\mc{H}_R)$. \end{definition}

-In the above definition, we could have taken an optimization over all mixed-state inputs with the reference system $R$ arbitrarily large.
+In the definition above, we could have taken an optimization over all mixed-state inputs with the reference system $R$ arbitrarily large.
 However, due to purification, data processing, and the Schmidt decomposition theorem, doing so does not result in a larger value of the quantity, so that it suffices to restrict the optimization as we have done above.

-In Definitions~\ref{def:unext-gen-div-state}~and~\ref{def:unext-gen-div-channel}, we can take the generalized divergence to be the quantum relative entropy~$D$, $\varepsilon$-hypothesis-testing divergence $D^\varepsilon_h$, $\alpha$-sandwiched-R\'{e}nyi divergence $\wt{D}_\alpha$, the traditional R\'{e}nyi divergence, the trace distance, etc., in order to have various $k$-unextendible measures of states and channels.
+In Definitions~\ref{def:unext-gen-div-state} and \ref{def:unext-gen-div-channel}, we can take the generalized divergence to be the quantum relative entropy~$D$, the $\varepsilon$-hypothesis-testing divergence $D^\varepsilon_h$, the $\alpha$-sandwiched-R\'{e}nyi divergence $\wt{D}_\alpha$, the traditional R\'{e}nyi divergence, the trace distance, etc., in order to have various $k$-unextendible measures of states and channels (see Section~\ref{sec:gen-div} for definitions).